-Semester Credit $\frac{1}{2}$ Grades 9-12 Est. Fee: \$25 (for supplies) Theatre Workshop is a semester course introducing the basic elements of stagecraft and technical theatre.
-Students will explore the "behind the scenes" aspects of design and production including properties, scenery construction, make-up, costumes, lighting, sound, publicity and theatre business culminating in the creation of a personal technical theatre portfolio.
+Semester Credit 1/2 Grades 9-12 Est. Fee: \$25 (for supplies) Theatre Workshop is a semester course introducing the basic elements of stagecraft and technical theatre.
+Students will explore the "behind the scenes" aspects of design and production including properties, scenery construction, make-up, costumes, lighting, sound, publicity and theatre business culminat-Return to course offering page: 10, 11, 12 ing in the creation of a personal technical theatre portfolio.
 With instructor approval, this course may be taken for honors credit.
+3129 YEARBOOK Return to course offering page:9, 10, 11, 12